Learning

 Schools

-Learning opportunities are available for primary and secondary school pupils and special needs learners of all ages, some using items from the Hawley Collection.
+Learning opportunities are available for primary and secondary school pupils at Kelham Island Museum using the Hawley Gallery and collection - 'Sheffield Designers' and 'Steel City'.

-For more information regarding education sessions, to make a booking or hire one of the loan boxes below, please contact the learning team at Sheffield Museums Trust:
+For more information about these and other learning sessions, please contact the learning team at Sheffield Museums Trust:

 Email:learning@sheffieldmuseums.org.uk